Bergen Light Rail: Background

-During the 1970s, plans had existed for an extensive rapid transit system, with an underground section in the city center.
-Inspired by the successful Oslo Metro that had opened in 1966, similar plans were developed.
-The proposed network was close to the current long-term plans for the light rail system, and consisted of three branches from the city center to Flaktveit, Olsvik and the airport.
+During the 1970s, plans existed for an extensive rapid transit system, with an underground section through the city center.
+Inspired by the successful Oslo Metro, which opened in 1966, similar plans were developed for Bergen.
+The proposed network consisted of three branches from the city center to Flaktveit, Olsvik and the airport, and was similar to the current long-term plans for the light rail system.
 Four-car trains would operate at ten-minute headways.
 The suggestion was discussed by the city council in 1973, but no decision was taken.
 As an alternative, expansion of the railway from Bergen to Eidsvåg, Åsane and Nesttun was proposed.
 Fast commuter trains could then be supplemented with buses.

-During the 1980s and 1990s, a toll ring was constructed around Bergen to finance a massive investment in motorways.
-This included European Route E39 north and south of the center, the road to the airport, and west to Loddefjord and Storavatnet.
+During the 1980s and 1990s, a toll ring was constructed around Bergen to finance the massive investment required.
+The project included European Route E39 north and south of the center, the road to the airport, and west to Loddefjord and Storavatnet.
 Bridges were constructed to Lindås, Askøy and Sotra, and large parking garages were built in the city center.
-Despite this congestion continued, and it was no better in the 2000s than in the 1970s.
-Proposals to build bus lanes and traffic signal preemption was disregarded by the Public Roads Administration.
+Despite the large investment, congestion continued, and it was no better in the 2000s than in the 1970s.
+Proposals to build bus lanes and traffic signal preemption were disregarded by the Public Roads Administration.

-In 1995, the municipal bus company Bergen Sporvei made a proposal to establish what they called the Lightning Tram, from Varden in Fyllingsdalen via a tunnel to Møhlenpris and the city center, then make a 120° turn and return along the route of the Bergen trolleybus to Birkelundstoppen.
+In 1995, Bergen Sporvei, the municipal transit company, proposal to establish a "Lightning Tram" service.
+The route would go from Varden in Fyllingsdalen, via a tunnel to Møhlenpris and the city center, then make a 120° turn and return along the route of the Bergen trolleybus to Birkelundstoppen.
 The same year, the Norwegian Society for the Conservation of Nature proposed a more extensive system, the Environmental Tram, which more closely resembles the current proposals.
 From the city center, it would run northwards via Åsane to Flaktveit and southwards via Rådal to the airport (not via Nesttun).
 The southern section would have branches from Hop to Nesttun and Midttun, and from Minde westwards to Fyllingsdalen and Loddefjord.
-Later, Bergen Sporvei's successor, Gaia Trafikk, proposed building a bus rapid transit.
+Later, Bergen Sporvei's successor, Gaia Trafikk, proposed building a bus rapid transit system.